lucascppessoa/FloridaAed202502/README.md

 ```

 This will:
-1. Solve the staffing problem (5 minutes with default settings)
+1. Solve the staffing problem (30 seconds with default settings)
 2. Print a summary of results
 3. Generate CSV files for each team type (adv.csv, bas.csv, moto.csv)
 4. Validate all worker constraints